 In 2013, things took off for me when I decided to become a freelance photographer.
 Since then I have been able to live and travel purely on my income from photography.
-Over the years, it has in fact grown into a six-figure business.

 If my writing manages to help just one person move in a better direction in life, I believe this blog has done its job.

 I am an aspiring minimalist.

 I believe strongly in the power and importance of authenticity and honesty.

 My favorite things in the world are books and bookstores.
 (I’m sort of a nerd.)

 I love learning new things, breaking old rules, and seeing things from a different point of view.